monacca1/nuggit/README.md

 - Usually "master" is the default tracking branch, but not always.
 And since each submodule can have its own default tracking branch, if we want to checkout the default tracking branch we cannot specify a single explicit branch name to check out.
 -"Checkout Default" is a concept which means to checkout the conceptual master branch rather than the explicit master branch.
 In other words, this is to check out the default tracking branch for your project.
-Checkout out of the default tracking branch is acheieved with the nuggit checkout command with the `--default` option.
+Checkout out of the default tracking branch is achieved with the nuggit checkout command with the `--default` option.
 - `nuggit checkout --default` will identify the tracking branch of the root/base repository and check it out.
 It will then do the same for each nested submodule recursively.
 The result of this operation will be a repository where the root/base repository and